tempura327/tempura327/README.md

 ## About Me

+- Name: Tempura
-- Name: Tempura (You can also call me Jasmine Wang, but I prefer Tempura, because I like Tempura Ninja very much.🤣)
+  - You can also call me Jasmine, but I prefer Tempura, because I like Tempura Ninja very much.🤣
 - Role: Frontend Developer
 - My note: (This part is still building.😂)